Development : K-Meleon Forum

 bksening

 Thanks for the replies rodocop and Fred.
 I have already previously read the link rodocop referenced.
 The only system I see mentioned there is Windows XP SP2 on a Compaq, ie. a non-official system that is running past EOL (ie. End of Life), which for XPSP2 is July 13, 2010.
 The other systems mentioned by Fred are Linux Hardy (ie. v.8 series).
-Wow, I did not know official support for Desktop
+Wow, I did not know official support for Deskto

 Forum: Development